Title: Back to the Garden

 I loved the book!
 It reminded me a lot of Earth Abides by George R. Stewart, one of my favourite future/post apocalypse novels.
 The idea to focus on the characters, their fates, and their ways to deal with the situation, was a good choice.
 I especially liked Buddha, Jimmy, and Fran, but all of them were pretty believable.
 The dry realism with which the characters react to heavy situations is another realistic streak I liked a lot…The novel establishes a feeling of mankind having taken a step down in relation to its environment through a thick fabric of little observations.
 That’s very cool, and well constructed.

 I really liked this book.
-It is part of the new scifi subgenre, clifi, which covers books about climate change.
 The book is about a small group of survivors who live on a mountaintop in Idaho.
 The world has undergone a dramatic climate change which has decimated most of the population.
 Those on the mountaintop have been living there for many, many years, but decide to journey out into the world to find their parents.
 Along the way, they pick up several survivors and form a family.
 It is dystopian in nature, but I really liked the characters and their relationships to each other.

 -Becky at Goodreads